Full-Day Total Immersion Experience

 Dining & Meeting up with other TG women: The Washington, DC Metro Area has lots of options for food from casual to fine dining and everything in-between.
 Some of my personal favorites include wine bars like Barcelona Wine Bar and the LGBT karaoke bar, Freddie’s Beach Bar.
 Let me know what kind of food, atmosphere, and price range you’re looking for and I’ll propose some options.
 Dinner and drinks present a perfect opportunity to meet up with other TG women, whom I can invite via the DC Trans Ladies Meetup Group.

-Clubbing: For lounges and clubs, I tend to prefer LGBT venues such as Freddie’s Beach Bar, Town DanceBoutique, Cobalt, and Ziegfeld’s/Secrets.
+Clubbing: For lounges and clubs, we have several LGBT venues such as Freddie’s Beach Bar, Cobalt, and Ziegfeld’s/Secrets.
 Freddie’s is pretty casual and more karaoke lounge and bar than a club.
 Town has two levels of dancefloor, an outdoor patio, and a quiet indoor lounge.
 Cobalt has a lounge with an adjacent dance floor and a more intense dance scene on the top floor.
 Ziegfeld’s/Secrets offers drag shows on the first floor and male dancers and dancing on the second floor.
 The place(s) we choose totally depends on what you’re into.
 Fridays and Saturdays are the best nights for clubbing.

 Wow!
 Now that’s a lot of fun to try to accomplish in one day, so we will have to prioritize your interests so you have the best time possible.
 If meeting other TG women is a priority for you, we can also invite TG women to join us for shopping, museums, photos, etc. in addition to dinner.
 Just let me know what kind of fun you want to have, and I will work to make it happen.